QinCai-rui/mdllama/src/README.md

 [![PPA development (GH Pages)](https://github.com/QinCai-rui/packages/actions/workflows/pages/pages-build-deployment/badge.svg?branch=gh-pages)](https://github.com/QinCai-rui/packages/actions/workflows/pages/pages-build-deployment)

-A CLI tool that lets you chat with Ollama and OpenAI models right from your terminal, with built-in Markdown rendering.
+A CLI tool that lets you chat with Ollama and OpenAI models right from your terminal, with built-in Markdown rendering and websearch functionalities.

-`mdllama` makes it easy to interact with AI models directly from your command line, meanwhile providing you with real-time Markdown rendering.

 ## Features

 - Chat with Ollama models from the terminal
 - Built-in Markdown rendering
+- Web-search functionality
-- Simple installation and removal (see below)
+- Extremely simple installation and removal (see below)

 ## Screenshots